Snapchat/KeyDB-docs/docs/commands.md

 The `OBJECT` command supports multiple sub commands:

+* `OBJECT ENCODING <key>` returns the internal encoding for the KeyDB object stored at `<key>`
+* `OBJECT IDLETIME <key>` returns the time in milliseconds since the last access to the value stored at `<key>`.
+This command is only available when the `maxmemory-policy` configuration directive is set to one of the LRU policies.
+* `OBJECT FREQ <key>` returns the logarithmic access frequency counter of a KeyDB object stored at `<key>`.
+This command is only available when the `maxmemory-policy` configuration directive is set to one of the LFU policies.
+* `OBJECT LASTMODIFIED <key>` returns the time elapsed (in seconds) since the key was last modified.
+This differs from idletime as it is not affected by reads of a key.
+* `OBJECT HELP` command returns a helpful text describing the different subcommands.
-* `OBJECT REFCOUNT <key>` returns the number of references of the value associated with the specified key.
+* `OBJECT REFCOUNT <key>` returns the reference count of the stored at `<key>`.
   This command is mainly useful for debugging.
-* `OBJECT ENCODING <key>` returns the kind of internal representation used in order to store the value associated with a key.
-* `OBJECT IDLETIME <key>` returns the number of seconds since the object stored at the specified key is idle (not requested by read or write operations).
-  While the value is returned in seconds the actual resolution of this timer is 10 seconds, but may vary in future implementations.
-This subcommand is available when `maxmemory-policy` is set to an LRU policy or `noeviction`.
-* `OBJECT LASTMODIFIED <key>` Returns the time elapsed (in seconds) since the key was last modified.
-This differs from idletime as it is not affected by reads of a key.
-* `OBJECT FREQ <key>` returns the logarithmic access frequency counter of the object stored at the specified key.
-This subcommand is available when `maxmemory-policy` is set to an LFU policy.
-* `OBJECT HELP` returns a succint help text.

-Objects can be encoded in different ways:
+KeyDB objects can be encoded in different ways:

 * Strings can be encoded as `raw` (normal string encoding) or `int` (strings representing integers in a 64 bit signed interval are encoded in this way in order to save space).
-* Lists can be encoded as `ziplist`, `quicklist`, or `linkedlist`.
+* Lists can be encoded as `ziplist` or `linkedlist`.
 The `ziplist` is the special representation that is used to save space for small lists.
 * Sets can be encoded as `intset` or `hashtable`.
 The `intset` is a special encoding used for small sets composed solely of integers.
 * Hashes can be encoded as `ziplist` or `hashtable`.
 The `ziplist` is a special encoding used for small hashes.
 * Sorted Sets can be encoded as `ziplist` or `skiplist` format.
 As for the List type small sorted sets can be specially encoded using `ziplist`, while the `skiplist` encoding is the one that works with sorted sets of any size.

 All the specially encoded types are automatically converted to the general type once you perform an operation that makes it impossible for KeyDB to retain the space saving encoding.

 #### Return:

-Different return values are used for different subcommands.

-* Subcommands `refcount` and `idletime` return integers.
-* Subcommand `encoding` returns a bulk reply.

-If the object you try to inspect is missing, a null bulk reply is returned.
+OBJECT ENCODING:

+Bulk String Reply: the encoding of the object, or `nil` if the key doesn't exist

+OBJECT FREQUENCY:

+Integer Reply: The counter's value.

+OBJECT HELP:

+Array Reply: a list of subcommands and their descriptions

+OBJECT IDLETIME:

+Integer Reply: The idle time in milliseconds.

+OBJECT REFCOUT:

+Integer Reply: The number of references.

 #### Examples: